object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

             The tree to be visited.
         fn: function(node, fn_parent)
             A function to be applied at each node.
 The function should take the node to be visited as its first argument, and the result of visiting its parent as the second.
         """
         fn_out = fn(tree, fn_parent)

         for child in tree.children:
             previsitor(child, fn, fn_out)

 What can we do with a preorder traversal?
-Well one thing is that we can measure the depth in the tree of every node:
+As an example, we can measure the depth in the tree of every node:

 .. code-block:: ipython3